 Kolab Now is a web-based email service provider, based completely on open-source software.

-Similar to ProtonMail, the servers of Kolab Now are based in Switzerland, so your privacy is well-protected.
+Similar to ProtonMail, the Kolab Now servers are based in Switzerland, so your privacy is well-protected.
 According to their website, they will never sell your data or put you under surveillance.

-Something notable to mention is that Kolab Now doesn’t state what security measures are implemented in order to secure your data.
+Something notable to mention is that Kolab Now doesn’t state what security measures they implement in order to secure your data.
 The email service is also not protected by end-to-end encryption.

-Kolab Now has many additional features incorporated in the software.
-These features include a fully integrated calendar, contact list, shared folders and in-mail notes app, and more.
+Kolab Now has many additional features incorporated into the software.
+These features include a fully integrated calendar, contact list, shared folders, in-mail notes app and more.

 The provider isn’t the cheapest compared to the other mail service providers.
 The software comes at a minimum cost of $4.99 per month and gets more expensive with additional features.

 When you sign up, you can select extra options and also opt for a higher storage limit.

 Lastly, you can select a payment plan.
 This is of special interest to those who are certain that they want Kolab Now to be their future email provider because they can save up to 3% by opting for an annual plan.

 - Free account without ads

 Mailfence’s business model is based on the story that erupted after Edward Snowden, a former CIA employee, copied and leaked the classified information that the NSA, and therefore the U.S. government, was spying on and monitoring American civilians.